 - Ease of use: ExpressVPN

-In the end, ExpressVPN wins by a very small margin.
-Would you like to take out a subscription to one of these providers?
-Then click the appropriate box below to go to either ExpressVPN’s or Surfshark’s websites.
+In the end, Surfshark wins by a landslide.
+Would you like to subscribe to one of these providers?
+Just click the appropriate box below to go to either ExpressVPN’s or Surfshark’s website.

 - Very easy to use VPN